 But Web conferencing companies are exploring the technology.
 WiredRed Software's e/pop video and Web conferencing software, for example, can incorporate an HD Webcam.
 As HD technology advances, it may find more of a home in Web conferencing.

-For more information about Web conferencing and related topics, check out the links on the next page.
+For more information about Web conferencing and related topics, check out the links below.